Pattern Matching - C# Guide

 This is one example where you may want to consider

-case expression that is distinct from a default
+a var case expression that is distinct from a default expression.

 Conclusions